kmotoko/desktop-guideline/misc.md

 ```
 > If you read the UPower.conf file, upower used to (in v 0.99.1) only suggest using percentages in order to work around broken firmware.
 The default was UsePercentageForPolicy=false, which used the battery's time estimate.
 That makes some sense since, as a battery gets older, it lasts shorter for any given percentage.
 A fixed percentage that worked previously might at some point no longer allow the laptop enough time to hibernate properly.
 However, it looks like upower now (v 0.99.4) is defaulting to percentages and has a cryptic message about the reasoning.

 + By default, audio power saving is turned off by most drivers.
 It can be enabled by setting the `power_save` parameter; a time (in seconds) to go into idle mode.
-Check the producer and driver.
+Check the producer and driver by `lspci -k`.
 If it is `intel hda`, then to idle the audio card after one second, create the following file for Intel soundcards: `/etc/modprobe.d/audio_powersave.conf` and place this line `options snd_hda_intel power_save=1`

 ## TexStudio
 By default use `biber` for bibliography tool.
 Default in TexStudio is `bibtex`, change it in "Build" section of "Options".
 If necessary, change the sequence of commands in build and view because you need the following sequence: `compile-bibliography-compile`.
 In build options, there is `update bibliography before compiling`, if selected you don’t need to change the sequence.